geo-ant/blog/_posts/2025-03-16-qr-based-varpro.md

 # Conclusion

-This is all we need to make VarPro work with column-pivoted QR decompositions instead of SVD.
+This is all we need to make VarPro work with the column-pivoted QR decomposition instead of SVD.
 Using the QR decomposition with column-pivoting will work even if the matrix $$\boldsymbol{\Phi}_w(\boldsymbol{\alpha})$$ becomes singular or near-singular while iterating for a solution.
 If it's safe to assume that this won't be the case _for all iterations_, then we can use the QR decomposition without column pivoting.
-This should be even faster to compute and it's what (Bae23) and (Mul08) do.
+This should be even faster to compute, and it's what (Bae23) and (Mul08) do.
 This leads to the same formulae as presented above with the difference that there is no permutation matrix ($$\boldsymbol{\Pi}=\boldsymbol{I}$$) and $$r = \text{rank}(\boldsymbol{\Phi}_w) = n$$,